algolia/instantsearch/README.md

 ## Playground

-You can get familiar with InstantSearch.js on [this playground](https://codesandbox.io/s/github/algolia/create-instantsearch-app/tree/templates/instantsearch.js).
+You can get to know InstantSearch.js on [this playground](https://codesandbox.io/s/github/algolia/create-instantsearch-app/tree/templates/instantsearch.js).

 Start by [adding widgets](https://community.algolia.com/instantsearch.js/v2/widgets.html) and tweaking the display.
 Once you feel familiar with the library, we recommend following the [getting started guide](https://community.algolia.com/instantsearch.js/v2/getting-started.html).